Annual Deck Maintenance Checklist

 Check all areas where there is direct wood to wood contact.
 We have

-mentioned this in other articles but its even more relevant when it
+mentioned this in other articles but it is even more relevant when it

 comes to doing the annual check up.